zan2azzhhh/Zhenhao_An-portfolio/final-project-part-one.md

 # Method and medium
 1. Shorthand: for creating a better story
-2. Python: for web crawling and data analysis
+2. Python: for web crawling and data analysis so that I can acquire specific data I need and create personalized CSV file
 3. Tableau: for visualizing the data